About us at CCET

 To raise funds for Chinese conservation awareness programmes

-To act as a liaison with conversation organisations in New Zealand and Asia
+To act as a liaison with conservation organisations in New Zealand and Asia

-To enhance relationship and understanding between the Chinese and the mainstream, subsequently create the sense of beginning community and harmonize
+To enhance relationship and understanding between the Chinese and the mainstream, subsequently create the sense of beginning community and harmony

 CCET’s logo is designed by one of the trustees, Kenneth Wang.
 The green background of the logo, with NZ natural icons, represents NZ environment.
 The breaking portion at the bottom right corner indicates the tender nature of our environment is at risk.
 The solid words CCET and the full name of the Trust around the logo represent the solidarity and determination of Chinese communities to take action to protect and to rebuild this beautiful environment of NZ.
 The simple yet distinctive square shape of the logo is designed for easily recognition across social and cultural spectrum.
 The logo is designed for the suitability of a wide range of applications.

 In 2000 the Department of Conservation (DOC) began working with communities new to the concept of conservation to show, rather than tell, why places like the Hauraki Gulf are special and worth preserving.

 To launch the “Chinese Urban Conservation Awareness Programme”, the Auckland Conservancy invited influential members of the Chinese and Taiwanese communities and media to visit the internationally renowned wetlands of Miranda, on the edge of the Firth of Thames.
 Here as many as 40,000 migratory birds spend the summer resting and feeding before the long flight back to their breeding grounds in Siberia and Alaska.